icra/uct-icra-model/README.md

 - add stoichiometry (for CO2(air) produced) (future)

 ## items solved
-- wastage Qw in AS (waste from reactor or sst)
+- Qw wastage (waste from reactor or sst)
 - DO inhibition in nitrification
 - pH sensitivity in nitrification
+- denitrification outputs (units and descriptions)